 A Will that is submitted through the probate process is a matter of public record.
-Information on a probate application of your Will, includes, the value of your estate, your estate beneficiaries’ names and the desired distribution scheme.
+Information on a probate application of your Will includes the value of your estate, your estate beneficiaries’ names and the desired distribution scheme.
 Conversely, trust documents are private in nature and do not require probate; therefore, the terms of the trust remain confidential.
 This may be especially attractive to high net worth individuals, people in the public eye, and those who anticipate estate litigation in the future.

-As mentioned above, appointing multiple trustees from the settlement date of the Alter Ego trust is beneficial because of the ease of succession upon settlor incapacity.
+As mentioned above, appointing multiple trustees from the settlement date of the Alter Ego Trust is beneficial because of the ease of succession upon settlor incapacity.
 Generally, upon incapacity, your substitute-decision maker for your assets/property is appointed by a Power of Attorney document which must be vetted by third parties.
-Where assets are part of the Alter Ego Trust, the power of attorney document is unnecessary – as the power to manage the trust assets is already vested in the replacement trustee (or trustees).
+Where assets are part of the Alter Ego Trust, the power of attorney document is unnecessary – like the power to manage the trust assets is already vested in the replacement trustee (or trustees).
 Furthermore, where the replacement trustees have been involved in the management of the trust prior to incapacity, the transition is seamless.

 ARE THESE TRUSTS ALL RAINBOWS AND SUNSHINE?